-Since my childhood I have always heard that in Haryana in the name of culture there is only Agriculture.
+Since my childhood, I have always heard that in Haryana in the name of the culture, there is only Agriculture.
 From whatever I have seen around the state, the adage does not seem to be untrue.
-Besides being the place of historical / mythological battlefield of Mahabharata, the state does not have much to offer in terms of travel and tourism.
+Besides being the place of the historical/mythological battlefield of Mahabharata, the state does not have much to offer in terms of travel and tourism.
 Add to it the rude language and the hostile people who are definitely not known for their hospitality.
-Incidentally, this is the state where I have lived the longest.
-Though always at the periphery, sometime in suburbs of Chandigarh and sometimes of Delhi.
+Sultanpur Bird Sanctuary is one of the first destinations we explored from Gurgaon.

 The failure of any signboards indicating anything like a national park, made us miss the crucial turn.
 And we realized we are too far from Gurgaon, so have probably left the sanctuary behind somewhere.
-We traced our way back by an adventurous drive through various villages, kuchha roads and lots of mustard fields.
+We traced our way back by an adventurous drive through various villages, kuchcha roads, and lots of mustard fields.

 Maharana Pratap Statue

-He treats people through tantra and obviously he is the only person to use the premises.
-Do I not keep telling you that at times your lost ways too take you somewhere and leave you with some insights about the place?
+He treats people through tantra and obviously, he is the only person to use the premises.
+Do I not keep telling you that at times, your lost ways to take you somewhere and leave you with some insights about the place?

 Bird Sanctuary National Park

-Finally after two hours on road, we did reach the National park.
+Finally, after two hours on the road, we did reach the National Park.
 It is a marshland, around a Lake, which allows the birds to come here and live in natural surroundings.
 The whole park has an area of about 360 acres which makes it a large park.
 There is an island kind of formation in the park.
-This where most of the birds come and stay.
-It is also separated by distance from the circumference of the park.
+This is where most of the birds come and stay.
+It is also separated by a distance from the circumference of the park.
 There is a paved path that would take you around the lake.
-In between there are jetty like pavements that would take you closer to the water.
-And give you a better view of the birds on the central island, which does not seem accessible by foot.

 Education / Interpretation Centre

-There is an education and interpretation center which probably has a library and an audio video center with features on birds and their species.
+There is an education and interpretation center that probably has a library and an audio-video center with features on birds and their species.
 But being a weekend it was closed and we could not look at it.
-I am not too conversant with the variety of birds but this is what the text on the website says: Approx 250 species of Birds are found at Sultanpur Bird Sanctuary.
-Some of them are resident, while others come from distant regions like Siberia, Europe and Afghanistan.
+I am not too conversant with the variety of birds but this is what the text on the website says: Approx 250 species of birds are found at Sultanpur Bird Sanctuary.
+Some of them are residents, while others come from distant regions like Siberia, Europe, and Afghanistan.

 Resident Birds of Sultanpur